sciamop/pinry-saver-ios/README.md

 ### 1. Configure Bundle Identifiers

-1. Open `pinry-saver-ios-2.xcodeproj` in Xcode
+1. Open `PinrySaver.xcodeproj` in Xcode
 2. Select the project in the navigator
 3. For the main app target:
    - Set Bundle Identifier to: `com.example.pinrysaver`